Equivariant operational Chow rings of T-linear schemes: Equivariant Kronecker duality and Localization

 produces the content of the corollary. \end{proof}

 The conditions of Corollary \ref{usual.op.chow.cor} are satisfied by possibly singular $T$-cellular varieties (e.g. Schubert varieties).
-With rational coefficients, the corresponding version is satisfied by $\Q$-filtrable spherical varieties \cite{go:rm}.
-This class includes all rationally smooth projective equivariant embeddings of reductive groups ({\em op. cit.}).
+With $\Q$-coefficients, the corresponding statement is satisfied by $\Q$-filtrable spherical varieties \cite{go:rm}.
+This class includes all rationally smooth projective equivariant embeddings of reductive groups \cite{go:rm}.